-To encourage physical activity during playtimes and lunchtimes, the sports coaches, teaching assistants and midday supervisors also provide a range of activities in zoned areas on the playground.
+To encourage physical activity during playtimes and lunchtimes the staff also provide a range of activities in zoned areas on the playground.
+There are enhanced opportunities throughout the year from external providers.

 During the summer term, all children are involved in a whole school sports day, which takes place on the school playground.
 Children compete in a variety of activities to win points for their House team.
 The winning house is celebrated and medals are awarded.